KotDCG/KotDCG.github.io/King of the Dead.md

 #### Special Rule: Playing off of The Well

 The top card of The Well can be used to complete a run of 3 cards.
-For example, a player has 2, 3, and 5 in their hand.
-The Well has a 4 on top.
-The run 2 3 4 5 can be completed, and 5 is scored.
-The Well cannot stand in as the highest card in a run.
+The card on The Well can be scored.

 ### Buying Cards